THS-International/website/src/markdown-pages/faq.md

           How are you planning the Reception amidst the ongoing COVID-19 pandemic?
       - description: >-
           Great question!
-We have a "Team" page on our website that has more information about our various roles: Buddies, Project Team, and Project Manager.
+We have a "The Team" page on our website that has more information about our various roles: Buddies, Project Team, and Project Manager.
 In the "Join Us" subpage, we have approximitate timelines of when these roles will be recruited.